Integrable measure equivalence rigidity of right-angled Artin groups via quasi-isometry: Introduction

 The first-named author was funded by the European Union (ERC, Artin-Out-ME-OA, 101040507).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
+A CC-BY public copyright license has been applied by the authors to the present document and will be applied to all subsequent versions arising from this submission, in accordance with the grant’s open access conditions.

 The second-named author was funded by a Sloan fellowship.

 This project was started at the Institut Henri Poincaré (UAR 839 CNRS-Sorbonne Université) during the trimester program \emph{Groups acting on fractals, Hyperbolicity and Self-similarity}.
 Both authors thank the IHP for its hospitality and support (through LabEx CARMIN, ANR-10-LABX-59-01).